iriyak/BPatterns/README.md

 [![Pharo 13](https://img.shields.io/badge/Pharo-13-informational)](https://pharo.org)
 [![Pharo 14-alpha](https://img.shields.io/badge/Pharo-alpha-informational)](https://pharo.org)

 Scripting tool to search and rewrite the system using simple code examples defined by blocks (**B** is for block patterns).
+No special syntax required.

-It is based on the original Smalltalk rewrite engine but it does not require special syntax.
+It is based on the original Smalltalk rewrite engine invented by John Brant and Don Roberts in their work on the Refactoring Browser (see *“A Refactoring Tool for Smalltalk”, 1997*).

 ## Installation